MohamedSelimMaazouz993/MERN-App-With-Kerberos-Auth-Protocol-Example/README.md

 **Environment :** Node.js

-## Installation
+## To Run this MERN App :

-Install this app with npm
+You Need To Execute Server & Client in Different Terminal

  For Server: